PeepalFarm/peepalfarm.github.io/markdown/directions.md

 * Apples
 * Leafy greens like spinach and mustard

-Please DO NOT bring Biscuits, or other packaged food items!
+Please avoid bringing biscuits, or other packaged food items!

 We also appreciate donations of your old books for our library :)

+You can also see the [list of supplies we always need](/?p=supplies).

 ## How to get here